Easy Red Lentil Dal For Baby And Toddler - Vegan

 Popular Dal Recipe

 We have a dal in our household very often as my partner loves it!
 He was the one who introduced me to it and sometimes we have it at least once a week.
-It is so simple to make and more importantly it is very quick to make.
+This easy red lentil dal for baby is so simple to make and more importantly it is very quick to make.

 It’s great that this dish is nutritious enough to have on its own.
 If you wanted to serve this as a side alongside another chicken. lamb or plant based dish, that would work well too!